LucDuponcheelAtGitHub/PSBP/README.md

 (often a composite-value), intermediate values (typically basic-values) are created, and, together with the initial value, are passed as a composite value to the next step of the recipe-like program, until a final value is yielded.
 The initial value and intermediate values are accessed positionally.
 The creation of the intermediate values can involve general programs.
-A sequential recipe-like program glues programs together, similar to an operating system scripting language gluing operating system executables together.
+A sequential recipe-like program glues programs together.
+For effectful programs, the order in which programs are glued together really matters.

-For effectful programs, the order in which they are glued together really matters.
+It is instructive to think about gluing together programs as being similar to gluing together executables using an operating system script, for example, a `bash` script of a `Linux` operating system.

 ## The `PSBP` library